Members of the Audit Committee: Anne Leskelä (Chair), Harri Sjöholm and Eeva-Liisa Virkkunen.

 The audit committee’s duties are to:

-- monitor the effectiveness of the company’s internal supervision, any internal audits and risk management systems;
+- monitor and evaluate the effectiveness of the company’s internal supervision, any internal audits and risk management systems;

 - monitor and evaluate, how the agreements and other legal acts made between the company and its related entities comply with the requirements of common actions and market terms;